This website may contain affiliate links and we may be compensated (at no cost to you!).

 Unlike the other cities on our list so far, Boulder is not located west towards the Rocky Mountains.
 Instead, it is situated along the Front Range.

 Boulder is the only city on this that is located along Colorado’s Front Range and is the most expensive city in this corridor.

 This town is an easy commute to Denver, and is a great place to raise a family.

-However with an average home price of over $1.1 million, Boulder is not a cheap place to build a family.
+However with an average home price of nearly $1 million, Boulder is not a cheap place to build a family.